-The Company's executive offices are located at 23902 FM 2978, Tomball, Texas 77375 ("Tomball Facility").
-The Tomball Facility is leased from JBL Energy Partners, an entity solely owned by Jason Lane, Company CEO.
-The Tomball Facility is under a month-to-month lease initiated in April 2017 ("Tomball Lease") at lease rate of \$1,500 per month.
+The Company's executive offices were located at 23902 FM 2978, Tomball, Texas 77375 ("Tomball Facility").
+The Tomball Facility was leased from JBL Energy Partners, an entity solely owned by Jason Lane, the former CEO.
+The Tomball Facility was under a month-to-month lease initiated in April 2017 ("Tomball Lease") at lease rate of \$1,500 per month.
 Subsequent to the addition of a laboratory facility and outdoor storage facility for large equipment, the Tomball Lease was amended effective April 2019 increasing the lease rate to \$5,000 per month.
-Total rent expense under this lease during the years ended December 31, 2019, and 2018 was \$49,500 and \$18,000, respectively which are included as part of Operating Expenses in the attached consolidated statements of operations.
+Total rent expense under this lease during the years ended December 31, 2020, and 2019 was \$60,000 and \$49,500, respectively which are included as part of Operating Expenses in the attached consolidated statements of operations.
+As of December 31, 2020, balance payable to JBL Energy Partners was \$13,000 which is included as part of accounts payable and accrued expenses in the attached consolidated balance sheets.
+The Tomball Lease was terminated in connection with the resignation of Mr. Lane as a Director and Chairman of the Board of the Company.